Academic Policies and Procedures

 Registration for Classes

-Students must register for classes in the Registrar’s Office on the days and hours designated.
-Current students should register earlier .
+Students must register using the Student Portal per instructions provided by the Registrar’s Office found on the AGTS website.
 (See the Resident Academic Calendar for registration dates .)

 The registration process includes registering for classes on the student portal, receiving approval of course selections by adviser through the portal, completing all the steps of the registration checklist on the portal, completing financial arrangements , and the receiving of student identification materials.
-Course changes may be made after initial registration using the proper forms (see Course Changes).
+Course changes may be made after initial registration using the Drop/Add Class form (see Course Changes).

 Students who have not been formally accepted for admission prior to registration day may be required to register late for classes.
-Admission clearance must first be secured from the director of enrollment management.
+Admission clearance must first be secured from the Admission Coordinator.

-A late registration fee ($50.00) will be assessed to students who are unable to register during the designated registration period.
-Late students should notify the Registrar’s Office in advance when possible so that special arrangements may be made to register.
+A late registration fee may be assessed to students who fail to register during the designated registration period.
+Late students should notify the Registrar’s Office in advance when possible so that special arrangements may be made.

 Students are not permitted to register for credit in any course after the deadline for each semester or accelerated summer session designated in the calendar.

-To make a course change, obtain the proper form in the Registrar’s Office, or on the AGTS web site, secure the required signatures, and return it to that office.
-(Fee: $6)
+To make a course change, obtain the proper Drop/Add form in the Registrar’s Office, secure the required signatures, and return it to that office.
+(Fee: $6 per class)

 Students may drop/add courses any time after their initial registration until the semester begins.
 Course changes will continue to be accepted through the first two weeks of the semester (two to three days for summer sessions and modules).
 See the calendar for exact dates.
 In no case will a student be permitted to drop/add courses after the deadline denoted in the Resident Academic Calendar.